 1.8 Target Platforms

-The Reaction programming framework is intended for use as either a standalone package in plain old Java objects (POJO) based applications or as a service module within the OSGi framework[1].
-One requirement for OSGi compatibility is that the framework must work on resource constrained devices implementing the Connected Device Configuration (CDC) profile[7].
-A side effect of this is that the Reaction framework implementation is restricted to using only those language features available in Java 1.4.
+The Reaction programming framework is intended for use as either a standalone package in plain old Java objects (POJO) based applications or as a service module within the OSGi framework[2].

 The majority of this book describes the framework as a standard POJO package, since this is the easiest way of demonstrating the various features.
 Chapter 8 expands on this to discuss the use of the Reaction framework as an OSGi service, for those interested in this mode of operation.